1978–79 in English field hockey

-The 1978–79 in English field hockey was the fifth official season since the introduction of an organised league structure and the eighth season featuring the National Clubs Championship.
+1978–79 was the fifth official season in English field hockey since the introduction of an organised league structure and the eighth season featuring the National Clubs Championship.

 The Men's Cup was won by Slough who defeated Neston in the final.
 In the final of the women's cup Chelmsford defeated Leicester 3-0.

-The Men's National Inter League Championship brought together the winners of their respective regional leagues.
+The Men's National Inter League Championship, sponsored by Truman's Brewery, brought together the winners of their respective regional leagues.
 The championship finals were held at Ealing on 22 and 23 September 1979 and won by Isca.